 2. Get Acupuncture

 Finding a good acupuncturist is hard, but it’s easier than finding a good Qigong master.
 Ideally, find someone who is crazy busy, like my wife, who sees 80-100 patients per week.
 It’s just like a busy restaurant — it’s busy because the food is good.
 Bad restaurants (and bad acupuncturists) don’t get that busy because they don’t get results.
+(An exception would be someone who recently graduated from acupuncture school.)

 3. Get N.E.T.